Creative Writing Program

 More Admission Events

 All graduate students in the Creative Writing Program who indicate on the application their interest in these awards will be considered for a competitive tuition scholarship.
 Awards are based on the strength of the application (Statement of Purpose; letters of recommendation, portfolio, if applicable; and prior academic performance) and the contributions the admission committee believes the applicant can make to the Creative Writing community.
 No additional application components are required.
-Scholarships cover a percentage of tuition from 15 percent to 50 percent.
+Scholarships cover up to 50 percent of tuition costs.
 A substantial proportion of our accepted students are offered merit scholarships.